yrccondor/wp-webauthn/README.md

 When using WebAuthn, you just need to click once and perform a simple verification on the authenticator, then you are logged in. **No password needed.**

 WP-WebAuthn is a plug-in for WordPress to enable WebAuthn on your site.
-Just download and install, and you are in the future of web authentication.
+Just download and install it, and you are in the future of web authentication.

 ## Installation

-**PHP extension gmp is needed**
+**PHP extension gmp is required.**

-Just download the plugin from releases and install, then you are done.
+Just download the plugin from releases and install it, then you are done.

 You can also install WP-WebAuthn from WordPress plugin directory.
 (Not now, still being reviewed)